-Each of the four tuna stocks is distributed throughout the tropical and temperate waters of the Pacific Ocean, although the tropical surface fisheries, which target skipjack, yellowfin and bigeye tuna, dominate the total catch and tend to be concentrated in the western and eastern regions of the Pacific.
+The four tuna species are distributed throughout the tropical and temperate waters of the Pacific Ocean, although the tropical surface fisheries, which target skipjack, yellowfin and bigeye tuna, dominate the total catch and tend to be concentrated in the western and eastern regions of the Pacific.
 For skipjack and yellowfin tuna, the mixing of stocks between the western and eastern Pacific is considered to be low.
 On this basis, the tuna fisheries of the Pacific Ocean can be separated into two broad areas: the western and central Pacific Ocean and the eastern Pacific Ocean (EPO), delineated by 150°W longitude (Figure 1).
 This boundary broadly approximates the eastern boundary of the Western and Central Pacific Fisheries Commission (WCPFC) Convention Area1 (WCP-CA).
 Catch estimates presented in this report are for the WCP-CA.